-Deb Hallisey’s mother, Doris, is 87 and lives alone.
+Deb Hallisey’s mother, Doris, is in her late 80s and lives alone.
 She’s legally blind and has mobility issues.
 Doris knows she needs help—but has no plans to move into an assisted living home.

 Hallisey, who lives an hour away from her mother in Princeton, N.J., has spent plenty of restless nights worrying about her mom.
 But she knows it would be hard to find a facility that would agree to take Doris’ dog, Bella, who barks frequently.
 “Bella is one of her reasons for getting up in the morning,” says Hallisey.
 “At the same time, I need to know that my mom is safe.”

 It’s a common situation.
 A 2018 AARP survey found that 76% of Americans ages 50 and older prefer to stay in their current homes as they age.
 And many elderly Americans do just that, often under the watchful eye of their children or other younger relatives.